jw9730/setvae/README.md

 bash scripts/shapenet_car.sh
 bash scripts/shapenet_chair.sh
 ```

 ## Pre-Trained Models
 To reproduce the results in our paper, download ```checkpoints.zip``` from this [link](https://drive.google.com/drive/folders/1uO_Pi96U6IUqnmxjU1gGvYrIjw8cEcTl?usp=sharing).
 Then, unzip ```checkpoints``` and place it in the project root, so that each checkpoint is located at ```checkpoints/gen/[DATASET]/camera-ready/checkpoint-[EPOCH].pt```.

 Note: Although we fixed the random seed for evaluation, the results can differ across different CUDA devices and versions.
-For reproducibility, we provide the CUDA device specification and driver versions we used to produce the results of our paper.
+For reproducibility, we provide the CUDA device specification and driver versions we used to produce the numbers of our paper.
-You can also download the exact samples from this [link](https://drive.google.com/drive/folders/1uO_Pi96U6IUqnmxjU1gGvYrIjw8cEcTl?usp=sharing).
+We also provide the exact samples as ```shapenet15k-samples.zip``` from this [link](https://drive.google.com/drive/folders/1uO_Pi96U6IUqnmxjU1gGvYrIjw8cEcTl?usp=sharing).

 Dataset | CUDA device | CUDA driver
 ---|---|---|